eblair912/embrace-docs-docsy/_docs/qe-steps.md

 ## Step 2: Display Quote Details to Customer
 After a successful `quote` response, display the quote information to the customer as needed.

 If the pet information was not added when the quote was generated, you can use the `pet` endpoint to add a pet.
-You can check the [**pet endpoint page**](https://docs.embrace.dev/api-details#api=embrace-quote-api-2&operation=post-quotes-fullquote-quoteid-pet) for a full request and response example.
+You can check the [**pet endpoint page**](https://docs.embrace.dev/api-details#api=embrace-quote-api-2&operation=post-quotes-fullquote-quoteid-pet) for the full endpoint and schemas.

 <!-- Nav tabs -->
 <ul class="nav nav-tabs" id="codeTabs" role="tablist">